Developer-Notes-Extension/.github/profile/README.md

 ## Tools used
 The extension uses [Giscus](https://github.com/giscus/giscus) to link comments to the discussions on this repo.

-## Issues
+## Support
-Issues with the extension, feedback, and requests should be given [here](https://github.com/orgs/Developer-Notes-Extension/discussions).
+Issues with the extension, feedback, and requests, should be given [here](https://github.com/orgs/Developer-Notes-Extension/discussions).

-## Disclaimer
+<br><br>

+> **Note**
-This is an unofficial extension and isn't affiliated with or endorsed by Unity Technologies, Epic Games, or Audiokinetic.
+> This is an unofficial extension and isn't affiliated with or endorsed by Unity Technologies, Epic Games, or Audiokinetic.